Fivestar Pulmonary Associates

 Shortness of breath, chest pain, and a dry cough may be due to pleural effusion, also known as water on the lungs.
-At Fivestar Pulmonary Associates in Allen, and Mckinney, Texas, expert pulmonologists Anthony Nebor, MD, and Asif Najmuddin, MD, diagnose and treat pleural effusion.
+At Fivestar Pulmonary Associates in Allen, Plano, and Mckinney, Texas, expert pulmonologists Anthony Nebor, MD, and Asif Najmuddin, MD, diagnose and treat pleural effusion.
 For compassionate care of pleural effusion, call the office or book an appointment online today.

 Pleural effusion happens when fluid builds up between the layers of tissue that line your lungs and chest cavity.

 Pleura are thin membranes that cover the outside of your lungs and the inside of your chest cavity.
 There’s always some fluid in this space to help lubricate your lungs as they expand with each breath.
 A pleural effusion is an excessive accumulation of this fluid.

 What are the symptoms of pleural effusion?

 Some people don’t experience any pleural effusion symptoms at all.
 These people may find out they have a pleural effusion when they get a physical exam or chest X-ray for another reason.